Wrist Pain Relief · Liverpool City Centre

 Address the cause

-Desk setup review, grip technique on the bar or wall, racquet review, baby-carrying ergonomics.
-Whatever's loading the wrist needs to change, or the pain comes back.
+Desk setup review, grip technique on the bar or wall, racquet review, or baby-carrying ergonomics.
+Whatever is loading the wrist needs to change, or the pain comes back.

 Carpal tunnel

 Most people with carpal tunnel are told their two options are wrist splints or surgery.
-There's a third one, and it's usually the first thing we should try: structured physiotherapy with nerve mobilisation, manual therapy, ergonomic change, and a clear loading programme.
+There is a third one, and it is usually the first thing to try: structured physiotherapy with nerve mobilisation, manual therapy, ergonomic change, and a clear loading programme.

 Why us